robertcedwards/juice-docs/docs/dev/api/v3/contracts/or-ballots/jbreconfigurationbufferballot/read/stateof.md

   uint256 _configured,
   uint256 _start
 ) public view override returns (JBBallotState) {
-  // If there is a finalized state, return it. if (finalState[_projectId][_configured] != JBBallotState.Active)
+  _projectId; // Prevents unused var compiler and natspec complaints.

-    return finalState[_projectId][_configured];
+  // If the provided configured timestamp is after the start timestamp, the ballot is Failed. if (_configured > _start) return JBBallotState.Failed;

-  // If the delay hasn't yet passed, the ballot is either failed or active. if (block.timestamp < _configured + duration)
+  unchecked {
-    // If the current timestamp is past the start, the ballot is failed. return (block.timestamp >= _start) ?
-JBBallotState.Failed : JBBallotState.Active;
+    // If there was sufficient time between configuration and the start of the cycle, it is approved.
+Otherwise, it is failed. return (_start - _configured < duration) ?
+JBBallotState.Failed : JBBallotState.Approved;

-  // The ballot is otherwise approved. return JBBallotState.Approved;
+  }
 }
 ```